nifty-gui/nifty-gui/CONTRIBUTING.markdown

 ## <a name="commit"></a> Git Commit Guidelines

-**Note** These rules are loosely based on the [https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit](angular.js commit guidelines) but have been modified and simplified for the use in Nifty GUI.
-Please read this carefully (it's short and simple, I promise :smile:).
+**Note** These rules are loosely based on the [angular.js commit guidelines](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit) but have been modified and simplified for the use in Nifty GUI.

+Please read this carefully because we might reject pull requests that don't comply in the future.
+Don't be afraid though because it's short and simple, I promise :smile:.

 ### Commit Message Format
 Each commit message consists of a **header**, a **body** and a **footer**.
 The footer is optional.